nickswetUCSD/Capstone-Project-Q2/README.md

 ## Prerequisites

-Please create and activate the following conda envrionment to recreate our experiment.
-Note that a Linux distribution is necessary to install the required anaconda packages.
+Please create and activate the following conda environment to recreate our experiment.
+Note that a Linux distribution is necessary to install the required Anaconda packages.
 Note that an NVIDIA GPU with CUDA capabilities is necessary.
 ```bash
 # It may take several minutes for conda to solve the environment
 conda update conda